juanmanuel0963/golang_aws_terraform_jenkins/README.md

 At the beginning of the main() function, the routes for invoking each of the microservice methods and the controller function responsible for each method are specified.

+We can start the service by running the following command.

+sudo --preserve-env ./main

 The microservice is initialized on the GIN web server on a specific port and requires a TLS security certificate, which is generated and self-signed by the application itself.

 <a href="microservices_restful_ec2/blogs/source_code/main.go" target="_blank">microservices_restful_ec2/blogs/source_code/main.go</a>